An electric fan is a handy device on those hot and humid days.

 If you only know the voltage and current of your electric fan, you can calculate the power consumption, in Watts, using the calculator below.

-The calculator below can be used to estimate the power consumption and the electricity cost of an electric fan over time.
+The calculator below can be used to estimate an electric fan’s power consumption and electricity cost over time.

 > If your fan has a power rating of 45 Watts (W)